 Companies publish sustainability reports regularly (usually once a year) to communicate their corporate social responsibility activities and results to the public.
 This report compiles and publishes the information that organizations have chosen to speak about their social and environmental commitments and actions, as well as the steps they have taken.
 Companies do this to inform stakeholders (those interested in their activities) about incorporating sustainable development principles into their daily operations.

 What is Sustainability Report?

-When a company publishes its sustainability report, it is doing so to provide information about the company’s performance over a specific period of time.
+When a company publishes its sustainability report, it is doing so to provide information about the company’s performance over a specific period.
 In general, there are three important aspects to consider: the environment, the economy, and the social environment.
 The requirement for this report has arisen as a result of changing times and growing public demand for greater accountability from the government.
 Its primary purpose is to demonstrate to the broader community the company’s responsibility for the activities carried out and the impact of the program.

 It wasn’t until the 1980s that sustainability reports became popular, and they were first introduced by a chemical corporation seeking to restore its tarnished reputation.
 Tobacco companies are another company leading the way in developing sustainability reports to increase the number of investors interested in socially responsible investments.

 While some companies (large and medium-sized) choose to develop sustainability report standards and certification, others prefer to create a free-form sustainability report.
 Some of the components that should be included in a sustainability report, on the other hand, are the following: